2-con/PyNet/README.md

 The main and first API built for the PyNet framework, everthing is built entirely on python with object-oriented programming as the main programming paradigm for each layer.
 But because everything is entirely built on Python, training can be quite slow depending on the machine and therefore, is not advised to serve as a general-purpose library; Other, more proffesionally developed libraries may suite the task at hand.

 **NetCore Features:**
+  - Dense
+  - Localunit (Locally Connected Layer)
+  - Operation
   - Multichannel Convolution
-  - Dense
-  - Localunit (Locally Connected Neurons)
   - Maxpooling
   - Meanpooling
   - Flatten
   - Reshape
-  - Operation (Normalization and Activation functions)
   - RecurrentBlock
   - RNN
   - LSTM